South Dakota Gov. Noem bans TikTok from state-owned devices

 SIOUX FALLS, S.D.
 (AP) — South Dakota Gov. Kristi Noem on Tuesday issued an executive order banning state employees and contractors from accessing the video platform TikTok on state-owned devices, citing its ties to China.

-TikTok is owned by ByteDance, a company headquartered in Beijing, and has been targeted by Republicans who say the Chinese government could access user data like browsing history and location.
+TikTok is owned by ByteDance, a Chinese company that moved its headquarters to Singapore in 2020.
+It has been targeted by Republicans who say the Chinese government could access its user data like browsing history and location.
 U.S. armed forces also have prohibited the app on military devices.

-TikTok's nearly addictive scroll of videos have also struggled to detect ads that contain blatant misinformation about U.S. elections, according to a recent report from nonprofit Global Witness and the Cybersecurity for Democracy team at New York University.
+TikTok, which has exploded in popularity with a nearly addictive scroll of videos, has also struggled to detect ads that contain blatant misinformation about U.S. elections, according to a recent report from nonprofit Global Witness and the Cybersecurity for Democracy team at New York University.

 People are also reading…

-Note: This story has corrected the location of ByteDance's headquarters.
-The company moved its headquarters from Beijing to Singapore in 2020.